Introduction

 We configure the Microsoft Defender firewall, i.e. disable it for the public network:

-In the Windows Terminal, select the Command Prompt tab again and install updates for Ubuntu 20.04.
-To do this, on the command line, enter:
+Π Windows In Terminal, select the Command Prompt tab again and install updates for Ubuntu 20.04.
+To do this, enter the following in the command line:

 Install the KDE Plasma desktop: